 - Location: On the Mezzanine level above Checkpoint 3, navigate the terminal on our interactive map

-SEA's Lost and Found Office does not charge to file a lost property report.
-There has been an increase in unverified third-party websites charging a fee to retrieve a lost item; please only file lost property reports on this site.
+The Airport Lost and Found Office does not charge to file any lost property reports, please only file a lost property report through SEA Airport's Lost and Found Office as there has been an increase in unverified third-party websites charging a fee to retrieve a lost item.

 Where do I file a report?